-Before deciding on what terms you are offered, lenders want to know two things about you: your ability to pay back the loan, and your willingness to pay back the loan.
-For the first, they look at your income-to-debt obligation ratio.
-For your willingness to pay back the loan, they consult your credit score.
-All three of the major credit reporting agencies, (Equifax, Experian, TransUnion) use a slightly different system to arrive at a score.
-Each score is distilled into one score known as FICO, based on a model developed by Fair Isaac and Company.
+Before deciding on what terms they will offer you a loan (which they base on their risk), lenders want to discover two things about you: your ability to pay back the loan, and your willingness to pay back the loan.
+To assess your ability to repay, they assess your debt-to-income ratio.
+To calculate your willingness to repay the mortgage loan, they consult your credit score.

 The most widely used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (high risk) to 850 (low risk).
 You can learn more on FICO here.

 Credit scores only take into account the information contained in your credit reports.
 They don't take into account your income, savings, amount of down payment, or demographic factors like gender, ethnicity, nationality or marital status.
 Fair Isaac invented FICO specifically to exclude demographic factors like these.
 "Profiling" was as dirty a word when FICO scores were first invented as it is in the present day.
 Credit scoring was envisioned as a way to assess willingness to pay without considering any other demographic factors.